-If you bring your child to school each morning, please pull your vehicle all the way down the drive towards the gymnasium/Pevely Park.
-Please do not stop at the front door to drop your child off as it will back up traffic of parents trying to enter onto Main St.
+If you bring your child to school each morning, please drop your children in the schools front drive only.
+Upon entering the drive, please pull your vehicle all the way down the drive towards the gymnasium/Pevely Park regardless of your students classroom location.
+Please do not stop at the front door to drop your child off as it will back up traffic of parents trying to enter onto Main St. Depending on your locations, students will be able to enter the building either through the main entrance or the south gym entrance.
+For student safety, students are not permitted to be dropped off behind the school or on the side of the school building along Dempsey.

-You are encouraged to say good-bye as you drop them off in your vehicle and allow your child to walk to class independently.
-If you need to go to the classroom to speak to the teacher, you will need to go park your vehicle in a designated parking area and then sign in at the office and get a "Visitor" badge.
+You are encouraged to say goodbye as you drop them off in your vehicle and allow your child to walk to class independently.
+If you need to go into the building with your child, you will need to park your vehicle in a designated parking area.
+PLEASE DO NOT PARK YOUR CAR IN THE MIDDLE OF THE DRIVE UNATTENDED.
+Once parked, parents are to buzz into the building and report to the office.
+Parents will not be permitted to walk their children to the classrooms as we are a closed campus.

 If you are going to pick up your child at the end of the day please make sure you have notified the office if your child is parent pick up every day or certain days of the week.
-If you need to make a transportation change to parent pick up or to bus for one day only then those request must be made prior to 3:00p.m.
+If you need to make a transportation change to parent pick up or to bus for one day only then those request must bemade prior to 3:00pm on full days and 12:30pm on early dismissal days.
 This can be done either by phone or letter.
-Transportation changes can not be made after 3:00 p.m.
+Transportation changes can not be made after the stated times above as students are in transition to their afternoon pick-up routines, drivers have been provided their student rosters, and office staff are busy with end of the day procedures and cannot leave the office.